pfheatwole/thesis/_sources/related_works.rst.txt

 :cite:`benedetti2012ParaglidersFlightDynamics` with new parametrizations that are easier to estimate for an existing paraglider canopy.
-It also replaces the approximate inertia calculations for the canopy surface and volume with a mesh-based method, and adds vertical ribs to account for their extra mass.
+It also replaces the approximate inertia calculations for the canopy surface and volume with a mesh-based method that can account for different upper and lower surface densities, and the extra solid mass from vertical ribs.

 ..
 Also mention the different choice of section index?
 That has a big impact